Faculty & Staff

 Stacy is thrilled to be joining the AACS family.
 She loves reading and seeing children become avid readers.
 Stacy taught for several years in a public school before taking time off to be home with her children.
 Recently, she taught at a Christian school and loves being able to share God’s word with her students.
 Stacy and her husband live in Chelsea and have three children.
 They are members of Immanuel Bible Church.
 She feels it a great privilege to serve at AACS and be surrounded by a community who seeks to know and love Christ deeply.

-Kellie Steen, Second & Third Grade Mathematics
+Kellie Steen, Second & Third Grade Mathematics, Elementary Spanish, Support Staff

-B.A., Elementary Education, Calvin University (formerly Calvin College)
+B.A., Elementary Education, Calvin University

 Michelle Harris, Fourth Grade